gk646/magique/README.md

 object-oriented
 hierarchies in the past, and it almost always turns out to be a mess and there's nothing you cant do with an ECS.
 Also, the very nice typesafety and compile-time features of EnTT makes it a joy to use in C++.

+#### Scripting

+I initially started with Lua as a scripting language.
+But the main problem I encountered is that by allowing users to create their own components and functions it's very hard to create a good scripting interface.
+You would then have to auto export those types possibly with a macro.
+This problem doesn't occur in other engines as they know ALL their components upfront and don't expose a lot of internal workings.
+This approach allows for any custom type inside C++, while keeping the configuration manageable and type safe!

 ### 5. Further Resources